emilybache/Greeter-TestDesign-Kata/README.md

 You could also add a new test for when the name is empty, and/or use parameterized testing.

 # Acknowledgements
-This exercise was designed by Xavi Ametller and originall published on [his github](https://github.com/xrecoba/Communicate-Intent-LH)
+This exercise was designed by Xavi Ametller and originaly published on [his github](https://github.com/xrecoba/Communicate-Intent-LH)